Aliases for DMTN Gene

 DMTN (Dematin Actin Binding Protein) is a Protein Coding gene.
-Diseases associated with DMTN include hereditary spherocytosis and hypotrichosis.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Miscellaneous transport and binding events.
+Diseases associated with DMTN include Hypotrichosis and Hereditary Spherocytosis.
+Among its related pathways are Miscellaneous transport and binding events and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include receptor binding and protein self-association.
 An important paralog of this gene is AJUBA.

 UniProtKB/Swiss-Prot for DMTN Gene